About

 ivy leaguesmall class sizesstrong research focus

-Dartmouth College is a private research university in Hanover, NH, known for its ivy league, small class sizes, and strong research focus.
+Dartmouth College is a private research university in Hanover, NH, known for its Ivy League membership, small class sizes, and strong research focus.
 With an acceptance rate of 6%, Dartmouth is one of the most selective colleges in the United States, typically enrolling around 1,124 students each year.
-Dartmouth is test optional; students who submit scores are typically admitted with SATs between 1500–1580, though many competitive applicants choose not to submit.
+Admitted students typically score between 1500–1580 on the SAT and 33–35 on the ACT.
 Dartmouth meets 100% of demonstrated financial need and has replaced loans with grants; for families earning under $125,000, the net cost is often $0.

 Admissions